-Bleeding indicates that your body is trying to fight the bacteria on plaque.
+Bleeding indicates that your body is trying to fight the bacteria on the plaque.
 Not brushing your teeth will only make the problem even worse, because it is brushing that actually gets rid of plaque that causes the bleeding.

 Don’t brush too hard, though, so as not to further irritate the gums.
 Use a soft-bristled toothbrush, and floss to get rid of plaque in-between teeth.
-If bleeding persists, consult your dentist for professional cleaning.
+If bleeding persists, consult your for the professional cleaning.

 5. Chewing sugar-free gum is a good alternative to brushing.

 Chewing sugar-free gum offers some benefits, but they can never match the mechanical cleaning provided by proper toothbrushing; hence, it should not be considered an alternative.